csz-ghorg/testing-grounds/README.md

 # ArgoCD Multi-Team Setup with SCM Provider Generator and Okta SSO

-This repository (`testing-grounds`) contains the example configuration for a multi-team ArgoCD setup using Akuity (managed ArgoCD) with Okta SSO integration and team-based access control.
+This repository contains the example configuration for a multi-team ArgoCD setup using Akuity (managed ArgoCD) with Okta SSO integration and team-based access control.

 ## Overview